DarkVanityOfLight/REAL/README.md

 ### Benchmarking & Testing

 * `benchmark.py` provides scripts and utilities to run benchmarks, measure runtime, and report formula size changes before and after elimination.

+## Generated Examples
+In combinations with [FASTer](https://tapas.labri.fr/wp/?page_id=23) and [Alchemist](https://github.com/DarkVanityOfLight/alchemist), REAL provides an automated pipeline for checking liveness properties of a broad class of integer counter systems, the `generated` directory, provides several example files of this.